Other types of income

 The person providing driver services can decide on which business form (sole proprietor or private limited company) to use.

-Regardless of the chosen form of business in Estonia, the Uber service of enabling the use of the application is registered as VAT liable in the Netherlands and is regulated in Estonia according to subsection 10 (5) of the Value Added Tax Act.
-This means that by using the Uber application for offering ride-sharing services the Estonian entrepreneur (sole proprietor or private limited company) has to register as a taxable person with limited liability and this service has to be declared and VAT with the Estonian rate of 20% has to be paid (the so-called reverse charge).
+Regardless of the chosen form of business in Estonia, the Uber service of enabling the use of the application is registered as VAT liable in the Netherlands and is regulated in Estonia according to subsection 5 of § 10 of the Value Added Tax Act.
+This means that by using the Uber application for offering ride-sharing services the Estonian entrepreneur (sole proprietor or private limited company) has to register as a taxable person with limited liability and this service has to be declared and VAT with the Estonian rate of 24% has to be paid (the so-called reverse charge).

 As a VAT liable person with limited liability does not have the right to deduct the input VAT on purchased goods and services (incl. the VAT calculated from the purchase price of the reverse charged service), the driver offering services in the course of business activities can consider registering for VAT according to the standard procedure voluntarily before the VAT registration threshold limit is reached.

-If using the taxi service was related to performing the passenger´s (an employee) work tasks, the cost can be reimbursed to the employee by the employer on the basis of a ride summary issued by the ride-sharing platform as the expense in the benefit of another person and supported by documentary evidence pursuant to subsection 12 (3) of the Income Tax Act.
+If using the taxi service was related to performing the passenger´s (an employee) work tasks, the cost can be reimbursed to the employee by the employer on the basis of a ride summary issued by the ride-sharing platform as the expense in the benefit of another person and supported by documentary evidence pursuant to subsection 3 of § 12 of the Income Tax Act.

 This is the case regardless of whether the taxi service was provided by a sole proprietor, private limited company, owner of an entrepreneur account or by a private individual.